facelessuser/wcmatch/docs/src/markdown/glob.md

 `NOBRACE` disables Bash style brace expansion: `a{b,{c,d}}` --> `ab ac ad`.
 Brace expansion is applied before anything else.
 When applied, a pattern will be expanded into multiple patterns.
 Each pattern will then be parsed separately.

-For simple patterns, it may make more sense to use extended patterns as they will be more efficient since they won't spawn multiple patterns that need to be separately parsed.
-A pattern such as `{1..100}` would generate one hundred patterns that will all get individually parsed.
-But when needed, this feature can be quite useful.
+For simple patterns, it may make more sense to use [`EXTMATCH`](#fnmatchextmatch) which will only generate a single pattern: `@(ab|ac|ad)`.

+Be careful with patterns such as `{1..100}` which would generate one hundred patterns that will all get individually parsed.
+Sometimes you really need such a pattern, but be mindful that it will be slower as you generate larger sets of patterns.

 --8<--
 refs.md